liferay/liferay-docs/devGuide/en/chapters/11-frameworks.markdown

 ### Implementing Permissions [](id=lp-6-1-dgen09-implementing-permissions-0)

-Before you start adding permissions to a portlet, make sure you underestand two critical terms used throughout this section:
+Before you start adding permissions to a portlet, make sure you underestand these two critical terms used throughout this section:

 - *Resource*: A generic term for any object represented in the portal.
   Examples of resources include portlets (e.g. Message Boards, Calendar, etc.),